mech/filemaker-ruby/README.md

 ## Initializing the Server

 Ensure you have Web Publishing Engine (XML Publishing) enabled.
-Please turn on SSL also or credential will not be protected.
-Remember to also set the "Extended Privileges" to this keyword: `fmxml`.
+Please turn on SSL or credential won't be protected.
+Remember to also set the "Extended Privileges" to: `fmxml`.

 Configuration for initializing a server: